Bedroom lighting ideas – 18 unique and stylish ways to light your sleep space

 If you're in need of practical lighting to complement your dressing room ideas, think about recessed downlights.

-‘I always try to use these sparingly as they can spoil a pretty ceiling,’ says interior designer Emma Sims Hilditch.
-‘Strategic positioning in front of wardrobes can shine light inside, or, if you are decorating from scratch, I advise wiring a strip of LEDs inside the wardrobe, activated by a switch that comes on when the doors are opened.’
+‘I always try to use these sparingly as they can spoil a pretty ceiling’, says Emma Sims Hilditch.
+‘Strategic positioning in front of wardrobes can shine a light inside, or, if you are decorating from scratch, I advise wiring a strip of LEDs inside the wardrobe, activated by a switch that comes on when the doors are opened.’

-Always put lights on dimmers; lamps should be on a 5-amp circuit and switches placed at the bedside and the door.
+Always ensure lights have a dimmer option; lamps should be on a 5-amp circuit and switches should be placed at the bedside and the door.

-‘It’s vital to consider both ambience and practicality when lighting a bedroom, especially if it’s a compact space,’ says Lucinda Waterhouse, co-founder of Oka
+‘It’s vital to consider both ambiance and practicality when lighting a bedroom, especially if it’s a compact space,’ says Lucinda Waterhouse, co-founder of Oka.

 'The lights beside your bed are probably the most important in your home.
 Used daily, they are essential all year round and, what’s more, they are likely to be the most prominent accessories in your bedroom.’